 - However, 2014 also saw a 32.14% approval rate, which is the lowest rate since the chart began in 2000.

-- 2015 is on track to have fewer applications than 2014, but approval ratings are still declining with only 31.86% of applications approved from July to September.
+- 2015 is on track to have fewer applications than 2014, but approval ratings are still in decline.
+The SSA approved just 31.86% of applications from July to September.

 You can see from the numbers what is happening, but why it is happening is still a matter of speculation.

-A (Possible) Reason Why Fewer People Taking Time to Apply for Social Security Disability Get Approved Now
+A (Possible) Reason Why Fewer People Taking Time to Apply for Social Security Disability Now Get Benefits

 While the SSA remains silent on the matter, there are a few educated guesses regarding the significant drop in approval rates.

 A recent Time article explains that as baby boomers approach retirement and as old age begins to take its toll on more bodies, the sheer volume of boomers is beginning to overtax the current, smaller workforce.
-According to CNN, the SSA has been drawing from its surplus to keep all Social Security benefits funding at 100%, but that fund is expected to run out in 2034.
-Social Security won’t disappear by that point, but economies will have to be made.
+According to CNN, the SSA draws from its surplus to fund 100% of Social Security benefits.
+However, they expect that fund’s depletion around 2034.
+Social Security won’t disappear, but they will need to make some changes.

 How to Beat the Odds

-In 2017, only 23% of people who take the time to apply for Social Security disability benefits will get approved on their first try.
+In 2017, only 23% of people applying for Social Security disability benefits got approved on their first try.
 That means almost 8 out of 10 people filing claims this time of year won’t get approved by Christmas.

-You can improve your chances of getting approved by getting legal representation.
+Having a Social Security attorney file your claim doubles your benefit approval odds the first time you apply.
 There are no out-of-pocket expenses in the vast majority of cases, and you have an expert on your side making sure that all paperwork, documentation, dates, and tasks are in order so you can get the benefits you need, as soon as possible.

 Get a free evaluation to see if you qualify for a no-cost consultation with an attorney or advocate.
 It’s quick and easy, and it could get you the care you need.